wizzardx/odin-recipes/README.md

 # Odin Recipes

+# Odin Recipes

 ## Introduction
 Odin Recipes is a basic recipe website created as part of the Odin Project curriculum.
-The Odin Project is a comprehensive program for aspiring web developers, and this project aims to demonstrate foundational HTML skills.
+The Odin Project is a comprehensive program for aspiring web developers, and this project demonstrates foundational HTML skills.
+The recipes were chosen through a search for various cuisines, providing a diverse selection for the project.

 ## Project Description
 This project involves building a minimalist yet functional recipe website.
-The primary goal is to display an understanding of basic HTML structure and content organization, with a focus on creating a user-friendly and informative site.
+The primary goal is to display an understanding of basic HTML structure and content organization, focusing on creating a user-friendly and informative site.

 ## Objective
 To practice and enhance HTML coding abilities, particularly in structuring a website and organizing content effectively, without delving into advanced styling or scripting.
+This includes practicing basic HTML elements like links, lists, paragraphs, and images.

 ## Technologies Used
 - HTML (HTML5)